 Burial mounds (or barrows) were common throughout Britain and Ireland from the Neolithic (c 4000 BC), Bronze Age to the Iron Age periods (c 400 AD).
 They often contained human skeletal or cremated remains.
 Some were simple single burials and some covered elaborate megalithic tombs with multiple human remains inside.
 Some had stone slab cists whilst others had stones piled up, covered in earth.
 Ditches were often dug around the mound to supply the earth needed to raise the structure so that it could be seen from afar.
 These sites could be used for other ceremonies and for important clan/family gatherings (not dissimilar to churches today, that can be used for weddings and christenings as well as funerals.)
-In 1918 the adjacent field was used by the local community to celebrate the ending of the First World War.
+It is thought locally that the adjacent field was used by the local community to celebrate the ending of each of the two World Wars.